 There is a valid restriction in terms of paying health insurance for relatives.
 As an individual, tax deduction is only available if a premium is paid for spouse, parents, children or dependents.
 Any other premium paid of people such as siblings, in-laws, etc., do not qualify for a deduction.

 In case the taxpayer is a HUF, then the amount of premium paid towards medical insurance of a HUF member qualifies.

 Situation #3 – Lack of payment proof

-It is important for tax payers to submit a copy of their paid premium.
+It is important for tax payers to keep safe a copy of their paid premium.
+(You don’t need to attach any proof or documents with your Income Tax Return.)
 Failure to do so will relinquish their opportunity to claim a deduction.
 Even in offices, employers ask their employees for investment declaration through which investments such as insurance premium, etc., are disclosed for tax purpose.
 If there is no evidence of payment, then there are no deduction allowed.

 You need health insurance proofs only if there is any demand or assessment by IT officer.
 You don’t need to attach any proof or documents with your Income Tax Return.